Hector Kyprianou: Peterborough United

 During his time at Peterborough United, Kyprianou played a pivotal role in the club's success during the 2022–23 and 2023–24 seasons, featuring in back-to-back EFL League One play-offs.
 He also helped the team win two consecutive EFL Trophy finals at Wembley Stadium.
 In the 2025 final against Birmingham City, Kyprianou captained the side, scored in the match, and lifted the trophy.
 He served as club captain for the 2024–25 season.

-On 6 May 2025, Peterborough announced the player would leave the club in June when his contract expired.
+On 6 May 2025, Peterborough announced Kyprianou would leave the club in June when his contract expired.

 Watford

 On 19 May 2025, Kyprianou agreed to join Championship club Watford on a five-year deal from 1 July.

 International career

 Kyprianou played several times for the Cyprus under-19 team and Cyprus under-21 before being called up to the Cyprus national team in June 2021 when he was an unused substitute for the match against Ukraine.
 He made his debut on 12 October 2023 in a Euro qualifier against Norway.